Not all infrastructure construction projects are the same. Here is a look at how there…

 - Horizontal wells

 Because of advanced technology, the computer is where most directional well-planning is done.
-Thanks to 3D visualization and 3D earth models, geoscientists and engineers have the integrated and interactive tools that allow them to optimize, visualize, and create wells using
+Thanks to 3D visualization and 3D earth models, geoscientists and engineers have integrated and interactive tools that allow them to optimize, visualize and create wells using reservoir targets.

 Drilling Jobs – Salary